-It is located in the town of Karkaralinsk and it is easy to get there, especially if you come by car.
-Near it, there is a regional Museum of Local Lore, History, and Economy where Kunanbay dropped in quite often, too.
+Need to know: It is located in the town of Karkaralinsk and it is easy to get there, especially if you come by car.
+Near it, there isa regional Museum of Local Lore, History, and Economy where Kunanbay dropped in quite often, too.
 You can visit the mosque for free but, which is essential, remember to perform ablution and wear clean clothes, women must cover their heads with a scarf (if you forgot one - there are always some at the entrance).

 Underground mosques of Mangystau